BadMagic100/TheRealJournalRando/README.md

 ### MajorItemsByAreaTracker/RandoStats

-If the enemy is available in only a single map area, its locations are listed under that area.
-If the enemy is available in multiple map areas, its locations will be listed under "Other."
+If the enemy is available in only a single map area, its locations are counted under that area.
+If the enemy is available in multiple map areas, its locations will be counted under "Other."